Robert C. Richardson III

 Robert Charlwood Richardson III (January 5, 1918 – January 2, 2011) was an American military officer of the United States Army Air Corps, and subsequently the United States Air Force, eventually attaining the rank of brigadier general.
 A leader in the early days of the US Air Force, he was a renowned expert in tactical nuclear warfare, NATO, and military long range planning.

-In his early career he is known for his involvement in the World War II Laconia incident, where the actions taken by order of Richardson have been identified as a prima facie war crime.
-Under the conventions of war, ships engaged in rescue operations (including submarines) are held immune from attack.
+He was known for the Laconia Incident, where he had ordered the sinking of German U-boats saving civilians during a Red Cross-sanctioned rescue operation, resulting in the death of 1,658 to 1,757 people.

 Early career

-Richardson was born in Rockford, Illinois.
-In 1932, he attended the Gunnery School in Washington, Connecticut, and in 1933, entered Valley Forge Military Academy in Wayne, Pennsylvania, graduating in 1935.
+Richardson was born in Rockford, Illinois, the son of (future) General Robert C. Richardson Jr. In 1932, he attended the Gunnery School in Washington, Connecticut, and in 1933, entered Valley Forge Military Academy in Wayne, Pennsylvania, graduating in 1935.
 He received a congressional appointment from Pennsylvania to the United States Military Academy and graduated in June 1939.
 He joined the expanding US Army Air Forces attending pilot training schools in Tulsa, Oklahoma, Randolph and Kelly fields, Texas, graduating in June 1940.
 In July 1940, he was assigned as a flight instructor at Randolph Field flying AT-6 Texan and AT-7 Navigator training aircraft and subsequently in the advanced twin-engine school at Barksdale Field, flying Martin B-10 bombers.
 In September 1941, he was transferred to the 52nd Fighter Group, Selfridge Field, served as squadron commander and group operations officer flying P-40 Warhawk pursuit aircraft, and went with the Group to Norfolk, Virginia, and Florence, South Carolina.